block-hczhai/block2-preview/docs/source/user/keywords.rst

 decomp\_type
     Optional.
 Can be ``density_matrix`` (default) or ``svd``, where `svd` may be less numerical stable and not working with ``nroots > 1``.

+real\_density\_matrix
+    Optional.
+Only have effects in the complex mode and when ``decomp_type`` is ``density_matrix``.
+    If given, the imaginary part of the density matrix will be discarded before diagonalization.
+    This means that all rotation matrices will be orthogonal rather than unitary, although they will be stored as complex matrices.
+    For complex mode DMRG with more than one roots, this keyword has to be used (not checked).

+davidson\_max\_iter
+    Optional.
+Maximal number of iterations in Davidson.
+Default is 5000.
+    If this number is reached but convergence is not achieved, the calculation will abort.

+davidson\_soft\_max\_iter
+    Optional.
+Maximal number of iterations in Davidson.
+Default is -1.
+    If this number is reached but convergence is not achieved, the calculation will continue as if the convergence is achieved.
+    If this numebr is -1, or larger than or equal to ``davidson_max_iter``, this keyword has no effect and ``davidson_max_iter`` is used instead.

 System Definition
 -----------------